yasirusama61/battery-aging-classification/README.md

 The data was used to classify the battery's aging stages into categories such as **Aged**, **Moderate Aging**, and **Healthy**.
 The features used for the model included:
 - **Voltage [V]**, **Current [A]**, **Temperature [C]**, **Capacity [Ah]**, **Voltage_Avg**, **Current_Avg**, **Temperature_Avg**, **Delta_Capacity**

+#### Calculation of Initial Capacity
+To establish the initial capacity of the battery, data points representing a fully charged state were identified.
+This was done by selecting moments when the voltage was above 4.1V and the current was zero, indicating the battery was at full charge.
+The first available capacity value from this state was used as the initial capacity reference, which was **2.76248 Ah**.
+This initial capacity served as a baseline for classifying the battery's health during subsequent charge-discharge cycles.

+#### Labeling the Data
-The target variable for classification was the **Aging_Label**, derived from capacity thresholds to indicate the aging state.
-Specifically:
+The target variable, **Aging_Label**, was created by categorizing the battery capacity into different aging stages relative to the initial capacity:
-- **Healthy**: The battery is considered healthy when its capacity is above **85%** of the initial capacity.
+- **Healthy**: When the battery capacity was above **85%** of the initial capacity (greater than 2.34811 Ah), indicating minimal degradation.
-- **Moderate Aging**: The battery is classified as moderately aged when the capacity drops between **70% and 85%** of the initial capacity.
+- **Moderate Aging**: When the capacity dropped between **70% and 85%** of the initial capacity (between 1.93374 Ah and 2.34811 Ah), suggesting some level of degradation but still within acceptable performance limits.
-- **Aged**: The battery is classified as aged when the capacity drops below **70%** of the initial capacity.
+- **Aged**: When the capacity fell below **70%** of the initial capacity (less than 1.93374 Ah), indicating significant degradation.

-These thresholds were determined based on industry standards and common practices for assessing battery health.
+These labels were assigned using standard binning practices to ensure that the classification accurately reflected the battery's health status over time.
+The thresholds were determined based on industry best practices for battery health assessment, providing a clear and consistent method for categorizing the battery's aging stages.

 #### Number of Samples for Each Aging Label
 - **Healthy**: There were **95,360** samples classified as `Healthy`, indicating the battery was still functioning well above 85% of its original capacity.